Is information technology enabling your business to reach its full potential?

 Your organization’s current IT strengths and weaknesses are key elements that will be examined.
 The goal of a network assessment is to examine where your organization needs to improve.
 It is also important to identify where IT is excelling.
 Understanding your strengths helps you identify the areas on which you can build.

 Thorough assessments also identify the weaknesses and areas of improvement for your IT ecosystem.
 Brutal honesty is key.
-It’s like going to the therapist.
+It’s like going to a therapist.
 You need to be willing to confront the challenges you face with IT.
 Identifying weaknesses will show where your organization needs to improve.
 This will make it easier to prepare a plan of action.

-Practical Analysis both IT and Executives Can Actually Use
+Practical Analysis Both IT and Executives Can Actually Use

 A thorough network assessment will contain valuable information about your current IT environment and how to make it more efficient.
 The information is only going to be useful if it is presented in a way that makes sense to both IT and non-IT people.
 Executives and IT professionals look for different information in an assessment.
 The assessment should take this into account, writing to both groups, both at a high level for the executives, and breaking down the details for the IT professionals.